joaosoft/validator/README.md

 ERRORS: 2

-ERROR: the value shouldn't be zero on field [Data]
+ERROR: the value shouldn't be empty on field [Data]
-ERROR: the value shouldn't be zero on field [Array]
+ERROR: the value shouldn't be empty on field [Array]
 ```

 ## Known issues